8 Unconventional Life Perspectives Embraced By People With The Most Enviable Lives

 4. Rich people often live very poorly

-I read somewhere that true wealth is not having to think about money that often, which is why, rich people often live very poorly.
+True wealth is not having to think about money that often, which is why rich people often live very poorly.
 And it makes so much sense.

-People fail to understand what money is.
-Money is just a means to an end.
-Yet, most people see it as the end in itself.
-And hence, even when people have a lot of money, they still keep thinking about money all the time.
+People fail to understand that money is just a means to an end.
+Yet, most see it as the end in itself.
+So, even when people have a lot of money, they still keep thinking about money all the time.

-I see money as a way to buy freedom in terms of time, and peace.
-An example comes to mind: For instance, any normal person would be furious if someone runs into their expensive car in traffic.
-They’d climb down, hurl some abuses, and demand compensation for the damages.
+We should think of money as a way to buy freedom in terms of time and peace.
+For instance, any normal person would be furious if someone ran into their expensive car in traffic.
+They'd climb down, hurl some abuses, and demand compensation for the damages.

 Advertisement